MaxFrolikov/twitch-picture-catcher/README.md

 Quick download: https://github.com/MaxFrolikov/twitch-picture-catcher/releases/download/twitch-picture-catcher-win/twitch-picture-catcher-v1.0.1.zip

+if yous see "ERROR: No response from Twitch." check your **channel-name** parameter

 Twitch viewers can use Channel Points to change the image or text, which you can set in OBS to update automatically.

 1. Set your channel-name in **config.json** file.